People of the Past

 Kim also enjoys writing songs and playing guitar and has released an album with her band, The Flywheels.

 Early on he was responsible for the ever evolving Robot Show.
 During parties you might hear him singing and playing some live guitar.
 He co-hosted all over the place and eventually hosted Jazzy Jew’s Electric Boogaloo.
 He played an eclectic arrangement of music and never tied himself down to one genre.

 Rock N Roll Casey

-Casey Redmond did a show for us called Casey’s Music Dustbin in 2018.
+Casey Redmond did a show for us called Casey’s Music Dustbin.
 He currently does a podcast, blogs, & plays multiple instruments.
 He performs in Ohio as well as Michigan as

 Rock N Roll Casey.Check out some of his music here.

 Lizzy Borden was fun to listen to on the radio.
 She was always laughing and telling cute stories.
 Sometimes she would have her daughter (Chesty Edison) join her for on-air antics.
 Her musical tastes ranged from top 40, to 70s and 80s rock and roll.
 She was heard in the early WTF days as part of the Sunday afternoon lineup.